At the Armistice signed with the Allies on November 11, 1918,

 confronted by an unnecessarily overwhelming fleet of over two hundred and fifty allied ships with

-their gun crews prepared for action, the greatest assembly of naval might in history.
+their gun crews prepared for action in the greatest assembly of naval might in history.
 They were

 escorted in groups to their internment at Scapa Flow from November 22 to the 26th, and all arrived

-miserable, humiliating, cold, damp and windy conditions, waiting for terms of a final peace treaty.
+damp, windy, miserable and humiliating conditions, waiting for terms of a final peace treaty.

-The captive Germans protested that they were not interned in a neutral port, and felt that the British
+The captive Germans protested that they were not interned in a neutral port and that the British were

-were breaking the spirit of the Armistice.
-The Germans were forbidden from going ashore or visiting
+breaking the spirit of the Armistice.
+The Germans were forbidden from going ashore or visiting the

-the other ships, and could communicate only by flag or signal lamps.
-Food was only brought out
+other ships and could communicate only by flag or signal lamps.
+Food was only brought out twice a

-twice a month from Germany.
-Their mail was censored, and they were allowed only four day old
+month from Germany.
+Their mail was censored, and they were allowed only four day old British

-British newspapers.
-The small stocks of coal and oil they were permitted barely enough to keep
+newspapers.
+The small stocks of coal and oil they were permitted barely enough to keep warm, and

-warm, and considerable discipline problems erupted aboard the ships from these and other hardships.
+considerable discipline problems erupted aboard the ships from these and other hardships.
+The

-Meanwhile, the "peace talks" were dragging on and the Allies were bickering over the fate of the
+"peace talks" meanwhile were dragging on, and the Allies were bickering over the fate of the German

-German ships: The French and Italians each wanted to grab a quarter of the ships, the Americans had
+ships: The French and Italians each wanted to grab a quarter of the ships, the Americans had no keen

-no keen interest in them, and the British wanted them destroyed.
-The Germans had no voice in the
+interest in them, and the British wanted them destroyed.
+The Germans had no voice in the matter

 The German admiral and his fleet, with only a skeleton crew on each ship, were isolated at the